comboy/catcher/README.md

     Safe.setup_logger "shit_happens.log"

-(arguments are the same as for Logger.new).
+Arguments are the same as for Logger.new.
 Then in your classes:

     class Foo
       include Safe::Logger